SGAC Involvement with the United Nations

-UNISPACE+50 will celebrate the fiftieth anniversary of the first United Nations Conference on the Exploration and Peaceful Uses of Outer Space.
-It will also be an opportunity for the international community to gather and consider the future course of global space cooperation for the benefit of humankind.
+UNISPACE+50 celebrated the fiftieth anniversary of the first United Nations Conference on the Exploration and Peaceful Uses of Outer Space.
+It was also an opportunity for the international community to gather and consider the future course of global space cooperation for the benefit of humankind.

-UNISPACE+50 coincides with an evolving and ever more complex space agenda, when more participants, both governmental and non-governmental, are increasingly involved in ventures to explore space and carry out space activities.
+UNISPACE+50 coincides with an evolving and ever more complex space agenda, where more participants, both governmental and non-governmental, are increasingly involved in ventures to explore space and carry out space activities.

-As a product of UNISPACE III, the Space Generation Advisory Council (SGAC), attributes heightened importance to this conference series and is expected to play an important role in nurturing the dialogue pertaining to UNISPACE+50 and the wider strategic review promoted by the UNOOSA.
+As a product of UNISPACE III, the Space Generation Advisory Council (SGAC), attributed heightened importance to this conference series and played an important role in nurturing the dialogue pertaining to UNISPACE+50 and the wider strategic review promoted by UNOOSA.